-Regularly check that nuts and bolts are correctly tightened.
+Regularly check that bolts and nuts are correctly tightened.
 Retighten bolts if necessary.
 Nuts and bolts can work loose when the machine is used.
-The machine may be damaged or accidents caused as a result.
+Damage to the machine or accidents may be caused as a result.

-→ See chapter "Screw and bolt tightening torques", page 64 for proper torque values.
+→ Observe the correct torque specifications in chapter "Screw tightening torques" on page 64.